abrilurena/abrilurena/README.md

 <h1>Hi!
 I'm Abril Urena (she/her)</h1>

-I'm a Python Cloud Advocate at Microsoft, based in Mexico.
+I'm a Front-end Developer, based in Mexico.
 I love contributing to projects that help people and are related to UX/UI design, accessibility, AI, and more.
 Here are my [latest blog posts on Microsoft Tech Community](https://techcommunity.microsoft.com/users/abrilurena/1387388).

 💬 Moderator at [VS Code Discussions](https://github.com/microsoft/vscode-discussions) by Microsoft · OSS Community.
 I helped to organize topics, guide users, and maintain a positive and productive community.